tillhanke/EntMix/README.md

-# Mixing Entropy Calculation based on MD Trajectory
+# Entropy of Mixing Calculation based on MD Trajectory

 This module evaluates trajectory data from md simulations and calculates the configurational entropy distribution.